Rockefeller Republican: Political positions

-In domestic policy, Rockefeller Republicans were typically center to center-right economically, however they vehemently rejected conservatives like Barry Goldwater and their laissez faire economic policies while holding beliefs in social policies that were often culturally liberal.
+In domestic policy, Rockefeller Republicans were typically center to center-right economically; however, they vehemently rejected conservatives like Barry Goldwater and their laissez faire economic policies while holding beliefs in social policies that were often culturally liberal.
 They typically favored a social safety net and a continuation of New Deal programs but sought to run these programs more efficiently than the Democrats.
-Rockefeller Republicans opposed socialism and government ownership, and were strong supporters of big business and Wall Street, although they supported some regulation of business; rather than increasing regulation of business, they advocated for developing a mutually beneficial relationship between public interests and private enterprise, drawing comparisons and similarities to the French dirigisme or the Japanese developmental state.
+Although Rockefeller Republicans opposed socialism and government ownership, and were strong supporters of big business and Wall Street, they supported some regulation of business; rather than increasing regulation of business, they advocated for developing a mutually beneficial relationship between public interests and private enterprise, drawing comparisons and similarities to the French dirigisme or the Japanese developmental state.
 They espoused government and private investments in environmentalism, healthcare, and higher education as necessities for a better society and economic growth in the tradition of Rockefeller.
 They were strong supporters of state colleges, trade schools, and universities with low tuition and large research budgets, and also favored investments in infrastructure such as highway projects.

-Many supported the idea of a national health insurance program, with Nelson Rockefeller himself describing healthcare "a basic human right".
-President Eisenhower during his first term, tried to reform healthcare and implement expanded health insurance coverage.
-In the 1970s, Richard Nixon also tried to enact universal health insurance with the Comprehensive Health Insurance Plan(CHIP) Act.
+Many supported the idea of a national health insurance program, with Nelson Rockefeller himself describing healthcare as "a basic human right".
+President Eisenhower, during his first term, tried to reform healthcare and implement expanded health insurance coverage.
+In the 1970s, Richard Nixon also tried to enact universal health insurance with the Comprehensive Health Insurance Plan (CHIP) Act; Republican New York Senator Jacob K. Javits concurrently sponsored a bill providing "Medicare for All".
+In 1971, eight Republicans in Congress co-sponsored a bill called the "Health Security Act", which would have led to the creation of a national health insurance system covering every individual in the country.